rev-net/memo/pitch.md

 ### Pitch to investors

 We’re selling 10% of the company Revnet Research Group at a $50m valuation.

+We will use some of the money to staff jango, filip, aeolian, and kmac, and the bulk to support the launch and marketing of revnet.app and associated revnets.

 ### Fundraising operations